-IDENTIFICATION OF ETHNO-MEDICINAL PLANTS USED BY RURAL FOLKS OF MAPANAS, NORTHERN SAMAR, PHILIPPINES
+ETHNO-MEDICINAL PLANTS USED BY RURAL FOLKS OF MAPANAS, NORTHERN SAMAR, PHILIPPINES

 ABSTRACT

-Ethnomedicinal studies plays crucial role for understanding how people use medicinal plants for traditional healing practices which can also be a precursor for drug discovery and medicinal conservation.
+Ethnomedicinal studies plays crucial role in understanding use medicinal plants for traditional healing practices which can also be a precursor for drug discovery and medicinal conservation.

-This descriptive research utilized the purposive sampling technique in an attempt to identify plant species used by local inhabitants as alternative medicines in five selected barangays of Mapanas, Northern Samar.
-It specifically aimed at collecting and identifying plant species utilized as medicine, documenting the plant part used and the ailment it reportedly cures.
+A purposive sampling technique was used to identify plant species used by local inhabitants as alternative medicines in five selected barangays of Mapanas, Northern Samar.
+The study aimed at collecting and identifying plant species used as medicine by documenting the plant part used for the treatment of ailments.

-Results show a total of 44 plant species with medicinal applications, and these belong to 24 plant families.
+A total of 44 plant species belonging to 24 families were identified which were used as various medicinal applications.
 The most commonly used part of the plant were the leaves, which were usually prepared in a decoction.

 A variety of common ailments were reportedly cured by these plant species, ranging from wound cleansing/antiseptic, chest and body pains, cough and cold, diarrhea, diabetes, dengue fever, headache, ear infections, hypertension, menstrual cramps/pain, rheumatism, sore eyes, tooth and/or stomach ache, ulcer, and urinary tract infections.
 Some of the plants were also utilized in some rituals, like circumcision, or as purgative (dewormer), antidote for poisoning, ingredients in post-partum bath, or to combat swelling in sprains.